kredibel-id/VisionSample-Android/README.md

 rootProject.name = "YourProjectName"
 include ':app'
 ```
-- Old way : In the build.gradle file at Project level.
+- Old way : Add repository in build.gradle file at Project level.
+Don't forget to remove dependencyResolutionManagement, if you use this way.
 ```groovy
 allprojects {
     repositories {